a-a-rafi/blog_v2/README.md

 https://www.creative-tim.com/bootstrap-themes/free

-**What you Will Build**
+**What we Will Build**

-By the end of today, you will build a blog website with these features:
+By the end of this, you will build a blog website with these features:

 1. Multi-page website with an interactive navigation bar: